 As an employer, the balance needs to be with making sure employees have the communication to stay connected without requiring so much communication that it's hindering productivity.

 A big part of communication is using the right collaboration tools.
-Much like you need good file sync software, you similarly need to take the time to choose the collaboration tools that work best for your and the needs of your employees.
+Much like you need good file sync software, you similarly need to take the time to choose the collaboration tools that work best for your business and the needs of your employees.

 Sometimes, so employees aren't switching back and forth between platforms, it's ideal to use tools that combine communications and task management.